-In addition, the income data collected by the U.S. Census Bureau include money income received before payments for personal income taxes, Social Security, union dues, and Medicare deductions.
+In addition, the income data collected by the Bureau of the Census include money income received before payments for personal income taxes, Social Security, union dues, and Medicare deductions.
 Receipts of noncash benefits such as food stamps, health benefits, and subsidized housing are not included.